florencex5/Hard_Commodities/analysis_and_methodology/The_Sustainable_Growth_Rate_Analysis_and_Methodology.md

     * Strong demand doesn't ensure sustainable growth rates, especially in climate-exposed industries like energy companies trading hard commodities.
 While demand trends offer insights, determining compounded growth rates requires careful consideration of the time frame, particularly amid climate change, regulatory shifts, and technological advancements.
 Traditional metrics used to determine sustainable growth rates, such as return on capital and reinvestment rate, return on equity and earnings retention rate may not fully capture climate-related risks.
 They're limited by their reliance on specific fiscal years and lack forward-looking assessments.
     * The sustainable growth rate is a essential component of equity valuation.
 Using If only considered at the denominator level, changes in magnitude may appear small, but when combined with the numerator (e.g., FCFF, dividends), the impact on the valuation can be substantial.
     * The significant demand surge followed by a cooling trend in a hard commodity, particularly during the climate transition period, underscores the need to exclude such surges when predicting long-term growth rates, often influenced by infrequent factors like policy changes.
 Adjusting for potential future technological advancements remains essential when compounding growth rates from the subsequent period.
-    * Distinguishing between cyclical and defensive demand in hard commdodity is essential for accurately assessing growth projections, with cyclical demand linked to economic cycles and defensive demand, driven by essential infrastructure and renewable energy, potentially facing slower growth post-project completion.
+    * Distinguishing between cyclical and defensive demand in hard commodity is essential for accurately assessing growth projections, with cyclical demand linked to economic cycles and defensive demand, driven by essential infrastructure and renewable energy, potentially facing slower growth post-project completion.